 Coefficient of Linear Thermal Expansion

-The coefficient of linear thermal expansion is a measure of the linear increase per unit length based on the change in temperature of the metal.
+The coefficient of linear thermal expansion measures the linear increase per unit length based on the change in temperature of the metal.

 Expansion is the increase in the dimension of a metal caused by heat.
-The expansion of a metal in a longitudinal direction is known as linear expansion.
+The expansion of metal in a longitudinal direction is known as linear expansion.

-Corrosion resistance is the resistance to eating or wearing away by air, moisture, or other agents. c.
-Mechanical Properties.
+Corrosion resistance is the resistance to eating or wearing away by air, moisture, or other agents.

 The mechanical properties of metals determine the range of usefulness of the metal and establish the service needed.